bstempi/sjpwdg-pandas-presentation/pandas-karate.md

 This is the part where you get to really kick the tires.
 I'm going to throw a dataset similar to the one that we've been working with and try to throw some questions at you.

 Check out the `04_exercise` notebook for the exercise.

+---

+# Finding This Presentation Later

+This presentation is hosted on GitHub:  [https://github.com/bstempi/sjpwdg-pandas-presentation](https://github.com/bstempi/sjpwdg-pandas-presentation)

+You can find me at [http://brianstempin.com](http://brianstempin.com)

+Thanks!